MicrosoftDocs/altspace-vr/altspace-vr/community/community-standards.md

 ## Impersonation of an AltspaceVR Employee

-The AltspaceVR logo can identify AltspaceVR staff in the name tag that expands when you mouse-over or click the avatar.
+The AltspaceVR logo in the name tag that expands when you mouse-over or click the avatar can identify AltspaceVR staff.
 Employees will never ask for passwords to your account.
 Any account found to be impersonating an AltspaceVR employee will be subject to immediate suspension or termination.

 ## Inappropriate Content